JianingFang/jfang/_pages/about.md

 # On the Job Market

-I am currently on the academic job market and open to faculty and research scientist opportunities beginning in 2026.
+I am currently on the academic job market and open to faculty and postdoc opportunities beginning in 2026.
 I welcome inquiries regarding opportunities, collaborations, and invited talks.